 I could leave it all.

 And so, I did.

-For Twitter, I deleted all of my Tweets, made my password something insanely large, removed any auto saved passwords from Google, and rotated my 2FA token.
+For Twitter, I deleted all of my Tweets sometime during the summer, made my password something insanely large, removed any auto saved passwords from Google, and rotated my 2FA token.
 I keep the account only to prevent it from being abused.
 I removed links to my account from my email, blog, and other profiles to the extent that I could.
 The application is gone from my phone and my Google Chrome apps.
 I did end up leaving a little Easter egg in my profile description, though.
 For those who followed me – thanks!